dstackai/dstack/docs/index.md

 <div class="grid cards" markdown>

-- **Git-focused**
+- **Environment setup**

-    Define workflows and their hardware requirements as code.
-    When you run a workflow, dstack detects the current branch, commit hash, and local changes.
+    No need to use Docker, configure CUDA yourself, etc. Just specify workflow requirements in your code, and it will be pre-configured.

 - **Data management**

-    Workflow artifacts are the 1st-class citizens.
+    Use tags to manage data and reuse it from workflows.
     Assign tags to finished workflows to reuse their artifacts from other workflows.
-    Version data using tags.

-- **Environment setup**

-    No need to build custom Docker images or setup CUDA yourself.
-Just specify Conda requirements and they will be pre-configured.

-- **Interruption-friendly**

-    Because artifacts can be stored in real-time, you can leverage interruptible (spot/preemptive) instances.

 - **Dev environments**

-    Workflows may be not only tasks and applications but also dev environments, such as IDEs and Jupyter notebooks.
+    Workflows may include tasks, applications, also dev environments, such as IDEs and Jupyter notebooks.

-- **Very easy setup**
+- **Easy installation**

-    Install the dstack CLI and run workflows in the cloud using your local credentials.
+    Just install the dstack CLI locally, and that's it.
+    The CLI will use your local cloud credentials to run workflows.
     The state is stored in an S3 bucket.

+- **Git-focused**

+    When you run a workflow, dstack detects your local branch, commit hash, and local changes, and uses it to run the workflow in the cloud.

+- **Interruption-friendly**

+    Fully-leverage cloud spot/preemptive instances.
+    If needed, store artifacts in real-time to resume workflows, e.g. if there were interrupted.

 </div>